 A Sauce Labs automated visual testing method that integrates with your WebDriver tests and code, enabling you to combine functional and visual regression UI testing across different browsers and resolutions in the same run.

 A platform- and language-neutral wire protocol that enables out-of-process programs to remotely instruct the behavior of web browsers.
-With Sauce Labs and all major browser vendors now supporting the W3C standard, automated Selenium tests will run with more stability and consistency between different browsers and devices.
+The major browser vendors collaborated and agreed on what the correct behavior should be for each command, which dramatically improves stability and consistency between different browsers and devices.
+Selenium and WebdriverIO each implement the W3C protocol.
+Now that all major browsers use this protocol by default, its usage on Sauce Labs is highly encouraged.
 More information: W3C Capabilities Support.